elixirbeats/abletoolz/README.md

 option multiple times, the previous xml file will be moved into the `abletoolz_backup` folder with the same renaming behavior as `-s/--save`.

-`--append-bars-bpm` Used with `-s/--save`, appends the longest clip or furthest arrangement bar length and bpm to the set name.
-For example,
-`myset.als` --> `myset_32bars_90bpm.als`.
-Running this multiple times overwrites this section only (so your filename wont keep growing).

-`--prepend-version` Puts the ableton version used to create set at beginning of file name.

 ### Records - what a run writes down

 Console output is for reading; these two files are for programs, and for you next week.